etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/uncompress-tool.md

 ## Usage Example

-If you have a compressed file at `/home/user/archive.zip` and you want to uncompress it, you would use the tool as follows:
+If there is a compressed file at `/home/user/archive.zip` and it is necessary to uncompress it, the tool would be used as follows:

 - **Input**: